A Survey on Speech Deepfake Detection: Fully Deepfake detection

 \subsubsection{Graph Neural Network (GNN)}

-To apply GNN in audio anti-spoofing, the frequency bins and time frames can be utilized as nodes to form a fully connected graph.
+To apply GNN in speech Deepfake detection, the frequency bins and time frames can be utilized as nodes to form a fully connected graph.
 One common variant of GNN is the graph convolutional network (GCN).
 Chen et al. \cite{chen2023graph} divide the spectrogram into grid patches and extracts each patch embedding using a CNN, emphasizing the network's focus on the relationship between patches.
-Position embeddings are also added to retain positional information.
 Subsequently, each patch embedding passes through several layers of GCN to aggregate node features within the same time frames or frequency bands.

 Graph attention network (GAT) introduces the attention mechanism during node feature aggregation.
-Tak et al. \cite{Tak2021Graph} conduct experiments utilizing several GATs with the conventional handcrafted feature, log-linear filterbank feature (LFB).
-Then, \cite{tak2021rawgat} replace the LFB features with the learnable SincNet front-end, named RawGAT.
+Tak et al. \cite{Tak2021Graph} conduct experiments utilizing several GATs with the conventional handcrafted feature and log-linear filterbank feature (LFB).
+Then, the LFB features is replaced by the learnable SincNet front-end, named RawGAT \cite{tak21_asvspoof}.
 The GAT-based classifier consists of three components.
 Initially, the first two GATs individually model the relationships within spectral and temporal domains.
 Then, these two sub-graphs are fused to facilitate the processing of the third GAT, thereby leveraging complementary information.
 AASIST \cite{chen2023graph} is introduced as an enhancement to RawGAT by incorporating a heterogeneity-aware technique to integrate spectral and temporal sub-graphs.
 In AASIST, each node aggregates information from all other spectral nodes and temporal nodes in the graph, whereas nodes in RawGAT only aggregate information within the spectral and temporal sub-graphs individually.
 Huang et al. \cite{huang2023frequency} make two adjustments to RawGAT by adding a pre-emphasis module before the SincNet filter to enhance the high-frequency components and replacing BatchNorm with LayerNorm to reduce the impact caused by uneven samples.
 These two adjustments lead to a 51\% improvement in the ASVspoof2019-LA set.